A new Trojan called MAC appears Flashback.G

-Mac users are have been warned that new Trojan is capable of i nfectar their computers and steal passwords for services such as Google, PayPal or online bank.
+Mac users are have been warned that new Trojan can i nfectar their computers and steal passwords from services such as Google, PayPal or online banking.

-According to security firm Intego, the virus tries to take control of Mac exploit a vulnerability in Java.
-However, no security would be compromised if Java is not installed or are all your security patches up to date.
-However, the new variant of Flashback, tries to trick users by presenting a certificate of false security that seems to come from Apple.
+According to security firm Intego, the virus tries to take control of the Mac by exploiting a vulnerability in Java.
+However, security is not jeopardized if Java is not installed or are all your security patches up to date.
+However, the new variant of Flashback, tries to trick users by presenting a fake security certificate that seems to come from Apple.

-"Most users do not understand what this means, and click on 'Continue' to allow the installation to continue," the company said.
-Mac users running earlier versions of OS X, Snow Leopard and are at higher risk, since Java is included as part of the installation package.
-"It is therefore essential that anyone using MacOS X 10.6 Java update immediately," he said from Intego.
+"Most users do not understand what this means, and click 'Continue' to allow the installation to continue," said the company.
+Mac users running earlier versions of OS X, including Snow Leopard, are at greater risk because Java is included as part of the installation package.
+"It is therefore essential that anyone using MacOS X 10.6 Java update immediately," say from Intego.

-The Trojan Flashback caused a stir, because they rarely cyber-crooks MACS aims to be a Windows PC the most attacked.
-According to security experts, the fact that they appear more viruses for Mac is that Apple is having a greater market share.
-Although so far the amount of malware for Mac is still far less than in Windows.
+The Flashback Trojan caused a stir because rarely cybercriminals MAC aims to be a Windows PC with the most attacked.
+According to security experts, the fact that most viruses appear to MAC is because Apple is having a greater market share.
+Although at the moment the amount of malware for MAC is still much less than in Windows.